 In the below headings, the city of Colchester and its demographics will be compared to its wider location (East of England).
 This includes population size, growth and population education now and into the future.

 These statistics are heavily influenced by socio-economic factors and as a result this also shapes the projected house price of the houses for sale in Colchester.
 So, taking a good look at the data is essential to understand the area you are considering to buy in.

 Asking price in Colchester for a house for sale

 Before a house gets sold, the figure it sells for always starts off as an asking price.
 This average asking price for the houses for sale in Colchester determines the eventual sale price of the house so it isn’t the most important figure but is still important to take note of.
 This figure is currently £238,117.

 Below, there is a table showing the asking price of the different sizes of houses based on the number of bedrooms of the houses in Colchester.

-Average price of houses for sale in Colchester
+Table showing the asking prices for houses for sale in Colchester

 |Average asking price (1 bed)||£152,500|

 |Average asking price (4 bed)||no relevant data for this city|